devlooped/SponsorLink/docs/github.md

 not succeed (i.e. an interactive authentication to get new consent is needed).
 The user can disable auto-sync at any time by running `gh sponsors sync --autosync=false`.

+{: .important }
+> By enabling *autosync*, you agree to allow other tools and libraries to automatically check for
+> updates to expired sponsor manifests.
+This involves network access to the manifest issuer.

-Tools and libraries can check for this user preference setting by reading the [dotnetconfig](https://dotnetconfig.org/) formatted file at `~/.sponsorlink/.netconfig`.
+Tools and libraries can check for this user preference setting by reading the [dotnetconfig](https://dotnetconfig.org/)-formatted file at `~/.sponsorlink/.netconfig`.

 ```
 [sponsorlink]